frictionlessdata/frictionless-py/docs/tutorials/schemes/s3-tutorial.md

 > This functionality requires an experimental `s3` plugin.
 [Read More](../../references/plugins-reference.md)

-Frictionless supports data from S3 cloud source.
-You can read and write files in any format that is available in your bucket.
+Frictionless supports reading data from an S3 cloud source.
+You can read files in any format that is available in your bucket.

 ```bash title="CLI"
 pip install frictionless[s3]